-Make Easter egg dying fun for any age by making an edible dye using cool whip topping and food coloring.
-Dying eggs this way is fun and it’s OK if your little ones lick their fingers (it’s actually encouraged)
+Make Easter egg dying fun for any age by making an edible dye!
+Cool whip topping and food coloring make for a great homeade egg dye and there are so many fun color options to make.
+Dying eggs this way is different from your normal egg dye because it is edible so it’s OK if your little ones lick their fingers (it’s actually encouraged).

-We have heard of dying Easter eggs with shaving cream so this is pretty much the same thing but we use a whipped topping instead.
+I am sure you have heard of dying Easter eggs with shaving cream, this is pretty much the same thing but we use a whipped topping instead.
 Both shaving cream and the whipped topping have almost the same consistency so it was a great edible substitute.

 This is a really easy way to get those Easter eggs decorated quickly and without a lot of fuss.
-The cool whip sticks to the eggs rather well and you can make some really pretty colors by mixing them together with one another.
+The cool whip sticks to the eggs rather well and you can make some really pretty colors by mixing and swirling colors together.

 My favorite, always ends up being the blues and pinks.
-No egg is the same when you dye them this way and each swirl is can be lighter or darker on the egg.
+No egg is the same when you dye them this way and each swirl will turn lighter and darker on some eggs.
+It is fun because you don’t know exactly how the egg will look until you wipe off the cool whip.

-My youngest is almost two and wants to do everything his older sister does, so using a whipped topping was great because I did not have to worry about him licking his fingers.
+My youngest is almost three now and wants to do everything his older sister does, so using a whipped topping is great because I did not have to worry about him licking his fingers.
 I’ll admit, I did not mind much either, I love me some cool whip!

 Plus all the colors and texture of the dyed cool whip reminds me of the scene out of the movie Peter Pan, with Robin Williams, where they have the epic food fight with that crazy bright colored fluffy stuff, hey maybe it was Cool Whip 😉 Anyways…..